dmison/workshop/learn-html/_steps/step8-styling-links.markdown

 Our links are pretty plain.
 Just the default underlined blue text which turns purple once you have visited the link.
-Lets make it more inline with our Tiny Cakes! brand.
+Let's make it more inline with our Tiny Cakes! brand.

-First lets just change the default appearance of `<a>`:
+First let's just change the default appearance of `<a>`:

 ```css
 a {